osilander/bacterial-genomics-intro/ngs-voi/index.rst

     conda install genometools-genometools

-Make a directory for the results (in your analysis directory) and change into the directory:
+Make a directory if you like (e.g. before you integrate these steps into your ``snakemake``), and change into the directory: